Chakroun-Anas/turbo-console-log/README.md

 ![alt text](https://image.ibb.co/kLed57/wrap_log_message.gif "Wrapping The log message")

-II) Deleting all log messages from the current document
+II) Comment all log messages, inserted by the extension, from the current document

+All it takes to comment all log messages, inserted by the extension, from the current document is to press Ctrl + Alt + q

+III) Uncomment all log messages, inserted by the extension, from the current document

+All it takes to uncomment all log messages, inserted by the extension, from the current document is to press Ctrl + Alt + u

+IV) Delete all log messages, inserted by the extension, from the current document

-All it takes to delete the log messages from the current document is to press Ctrl + Alt + d
+All it takes to delete all log messages, inserted by the extension, from the current document is to press Ctrl + Alt + d

 ![alt text](https://image.ibb.co/jkoKdS/delete_all_log_messages.gif "Deleting all log messages from the current file")